alex-lt-kong/the-nitty-gritty/c-cpp/intersection/07_undefined-behaviors/README.md

   size_t regionSize;
   ```

-  and suppose you want to check whether a pointers lies within that region.
+  and suppose you want to check whether a pointer lies within that region.
   You might be tempted to write:

   ```C